Illegal cannabis factories

 Large quantities of materials are taken to or removed from the property in bin bags or laundry bags - these could be filled with cannabis or growing products such as fertiliser.

 Compost bags or other gardening equipment are left outside the property.

 The property has a vent sticking up from the roof or through a window.

 A pungent smell comes from the property.
 IMachinery noises (for example, the noise of cooling fans) can be heard coming from the property.

 What should I do?

-If you suspect a property in your area may be being used as a cannabis factory, you should call Crimestoppers on 0800 555 111 or contact your local police station.
+If you suspect a property in your area may be being used as a cannabis factory, you should call Crimestoppers on 0800 555 111 or contact your local police station on 101.
 Don't approach the property or anyone visiting it - this could be dangerous.